home-assistant/home-assistant.io/source/_integrations/daikin_madoka.markdown

 The Daikin integration can be configured via the Home Assistant user interface (menu Configuration > Integrations) The following fields are available:

 - List of devices to be integrated.
 Specify a comma-separated list of MAC addresses
-- Adapter: Name of the bluetooth adapter to be used for the connections
+- Adapter: Name of the Bluetooth adapter to be used for the connections
-- Discovery timeout: Scan for bluetooth devices for the specified interval
+- Discovery timeout: Scan for Bluetooth devices for the specified interval
 - Force device disconnection: It improves the detection of the Bluetooth LE services offered by the device

 ## Climate